joycewamocho/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
 Return value: the pointer to dest

+file 100-atoi.c Write a function that convert a string to an integer.